 Individual orders are not being accepted.
 However, a verified healthcare worker can request hundreds for hospital or clinic use.
 Click here for more information.

 Healthcare workers including medical researchers, technologists and technicians, flight nurses and hospital medical pilots, get an extra 15% off storewide, with no minimum purchase.

 Valid through Dec.
 31, 2021.
 Use GLOVESTRAV15 to get the discount.

-First responders and medical professionals (including technicians and researchers) get 20% off most items on Nike’s website.
+First responders and medical professionals (including technicians and researchers) get a discount on most items on Nike’s website.

 The discount can be used up to four times per month, and Nike uses SheerID to verify employment status.

 The clothing and outdoor gear company is offering discounts up to 50% off to frontline workers on nonsale items, both online and in retail stores.